Full-Time Faculty

 Education:

-• BA, University of San Francisco
+• BBA, University of Notre Dame

 Lorenzo is the Legal Director, Head of Privacy, at DoorDash where he leads the company’s global privacy team.
 The team’s responsibilities include incorporating privacy into new business initiatives, developing controls that align with domestic and international privacy laws, and partnering with the company’s cybersecurity team.